Mackenzie Rohan

 When a try-hard sorority girl gets kicked out of her sorority, she tumbles down the social ladder, moves in with her frat-hating fuck buddy, and starts an off-campus party house to reclaim her reputation and rival Greek Life.

-After an insecure, unsuccessful actor inherits his overbearing father’s failing gym, he launches a grand reopening of his remodeled quirky, crystal-encrusted, and inclusive gym and runs a brand new special on its busiest day of the year, January 1st.
+After an insecure, former child actor inherits his overbearing father’s failing gym, he launches a grand reopening of his remodeled quirky, crystal-encrusted, and inclusive gym and runs a brand new special on its busiest day of the year, January 1st.

 Reach out to read.